backstage/backstage/docs/features/techdocs/cli.md

 implementation, which uses the MkDocs preview server as a proxy to fetch the generated documentation files and assets.

+Backstage instances might differ from the provided preview app in appearance and behavior.
+To preview documentation with a different app, use `--preview-app-bundle-path` with a path to the bundle of the app to use instead.
+Typically, a `dist` or `build` directory.

 NOTE: When using a custom `techdocs` docker image, make sure the entry point is also `ENTRYPOINT ["mkdocs"]` or override with `--docker-entrypoint`.